fiddleHeads/spatial-reference/content/proj-family.md

 Projections based on each surface can be used for mapping particular parts of the world.

-Where each respective surface touches the Earth is also the area of the world portrayed most accurately using one of the three surfaces described below.
+Where each respective surface touches the earth is also the area of the world portrayed most accurately using one of the three surfaces described below.

 ### Planar Projections